Detection of supernova magnitude fluctuations induced by large-scale structure: Validation using simulations

 In our fiducial analysis we restricted the fitting range of the correlation functions to $25-100$~\unit{\h^{-1}.Mpc} to mitigate the impact of non-linear growth violating our linear modelling assumptions.
 To determine the impact of this scale cut on the growth rate measurements, we also fit to the combined four correlation functions of the mocks varying the minimum separation in the range $10-45$~\unit{\h^{-1}.Mpc}, finding that the best-fit $f \sigma_8$ values were consistent across different separation ranges.
-The variations between each separation range are smaller than the individual statistical uncertainty for the analysis, such that the choice of minimum separation bin leads to a statistically indistinguishable result, as shown in Fig.~\ref{fig:scaletest}.
+Although there appears to be a weak trend for decreasing $f\sigma_8$ as $s_{\mathrm{min}}$ increases for measurements using the real data in Fig.~\ref{fig:scaletest}, the variation in results between each separation range is significantly smaller than the statistical uncertainty for the analysis, such that the choice of minimum separation bin leads to a statistically indistinguishable result.
 This demonstrates that our growth rate fits are robust to the choice of fitting range.
 At the maximum fitting range of 100~\unit{\h^{-1}.Mpc}, the SN number density has diminished (Fig.~\ref{fig:reddist}) and the low quantity of SN pairs limits the potential signal-to-noise at larger scales.